-Specially Designated Nationals and Blocked Persons List ("SDN List") maintained by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC")), (ii) organised or resident in a country or territory that is the subject of comprehensive sanctions imposed by the U.S. (currently, the Crimea, Donetsk and Luhansk regions of Ukraine, Cuba, Iran, North Korea, and Syria), or (iii) otherwise the subject or target of economic or financial sanctions imposed by the U.S. government (including OFAC and the U.S. Department of State).

-U.S. sanctions programmes prescribe trade and commercial restrictions focused on individuals, entities, commodities, and economic sectors of concern, including the energy sectors of certain targeted jurisdictions, based on involvement in or connection to activities or developments that threaten U.S. national security or foreign policy interests, such as human rights abuses, narco-trafficking, terrorism and nuclear proliferation.
+Under U.S. economic sanctions laws and regulations, U.S. persons (which include U.S. companies and, under certain programmes, their foreign subsidiaries and branches) are generally prohibited from engaging in transactions involving persons targeted under U.S. sanctions programmes, subject to limited exceptions.
+Such persons targeted under U.S. sanctions programs include foreign individuals or entities that are, or are owned or controlled by one or more individuals or entities that are, (i) identified on a U.S. sanctions-related list of designated parties (including the Specially Designated Nationals and Blocked Persons List ("SDN List") maintained by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC")), (ii) organised or resident in a country or territory that is the subject of comprehensive sanctions imposed by the U.S. (currently, the Crimea, Donetsk and Luhansk regions of Ukraine, Cuba, Iran, North Korea, and Syria), or (iii) otherwise the subject or target of economic or financial sanctions imposed by the U.S. government (including OFAC and the U.S. Department of State).
+U.S. sanctions programmes prescribe trade and commercial restrictions focused on individuals, entities, commodities, and economic sectors of concern, including the energy sectors of certain targeted jurisdictions, based on involvement in or connection to activities or developments that threaten U.S. national security or foreign policy interests, such as human rights abuses, narco-trafficking, terrorism, and nuclear proliferation.

 U.S. export control laws and regulations govern the export and re-export of U.S.-origin commodities, software, and technology.
-The U.S. Department of Commerce's Bureau of Industry and Security administers U.S. laws and regulations governing the export of items falling under the purview of the Export Administration Regulations, while the U.S. Department of State's Directorate of Defense Trade Controls regulates the export of defence articles and defence services, which are covered by the United States Munitions List and the International Traffic in Arms Regulations.
+The U.S. Department of Commerce's Bureau of Industry and Security administers U.S. laws and regulations governing the export of items falling under the purview of the Export Administration Regulations, while the U.S. Department of State's Directorate of Defense Trade Controls regulates the export of defense articles and defense services, which are covered by the United States Munitions List and the International Traffic in Arms Regulations.
 Primary responsibility for the administration of import controls rests with Customs and Border Protection ("CBP"), which can issue Withhold Release Orders preventing goods from being released from U.S. ports of entry.

 U.S. economic sanctions and import/export control laws may change based on evolving foreign policy considerations and national security interests.
 For example, in recent years, the U.S. has responded to developments relating to forced labour and human rights abuses in the Xinjiang province of China by imposing blocking sanctions on a number of Chinese individuals and entities.
-Also, the passage of the Uyghur Forced Labor Prevention Act in December 2021 created a rebuttable presumption that all goods manufactured, wholly or in part, in the Xinjiang province are produced through forced labour and therefore barred their release by CBP from U.S. ports of entry.
+Also, the passage of the Uyghur Forced Labor Prevention Act in December 2021 created a rebuttable presumption that all goods manufactured, wholly or in part in the Xinjiang province, are produced through forced labour and therefore barred their release by CBP from U.S. ports of entry.